syne-tune/syne-tune/docs/source/tutorials/multifidelity/mf_asha.rst

 means that the training code knows how long it has to run, it does not have to be stopped by the backend.

+ASHA can be significantly accelerated by using `PASHA <https://openreview.net/forum?id=syfgJE6nFRW>`_ (Progressive ASHA) that dynamically allocates maximum resources for the tuning procedure depending on the need.
+PASHA starts with a small initial amount of maximum resources and progressively increases them if the ranking of the configurations in the top two rungs has not stabilized.
+In practice PASHA leads to e.g. 3x speedup compared to ASHA, but this can be even higher for large datasets with millions of examples.
+A tutorial about PASHA is `here <../pasha/pasha.html>`_.

 Asynchronous Hyperband
 ----------------------